neuromantic99/sweetie_py/README.md

 The behaviour structure contains information about all the behaviour not aquired during imaging.

 The imaging structure contains information about both imaging (planeN) and the behaviour (session_behaviour) that was recorded during that imaging session.

+The functions from readPyControl.py in this repository are based on the data_import.py module availble at: https://bitbucket.org/takam/pycontrol/src/default/tools/data_import.py?fileviewer=file-view-default

 ## Data format in imaging structure: